Whether you are looking to overhaul your garden or just want help troubleshooting a tricky corner, I can help.

 Plan for the front gravel garden

-Sketch of dip tank nestled within planting
+Sketch of trampoline nestled within planting

 Dulwich Front Garden